ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Analysis of Scholarly Writing Behavior

+Overall, writing activity is dominated by Text Production and Revision, while Planning activities play a comparatively smaller role (See Appendix Table~\ref{table:intention-time-avg} for the average share of time spent per intention).
 These results suggest that scholars devote most of their time to articulating and refining text rather than explicit planning.
 The considerable effort spent on revision and formatting underscores that much of scholarly writing involves clarifying and visually shaping ideas, an aspect often overlooked in computational models of writing.

-\paragraph{Session Duration and Cognitive Effort} We analyze the average duration of each \textit{intention session} -- a continuous period focused on one cognitive goal.
-Table~\ref{table:intention-session-stats} shows that Idea Organization sessions last the longest (3.7 min), followed by Object Insertion (2.9 min) and Visual Formatting (2.2 min), all showing high variability due to complex tasks like reorganizing structure or managing visuals.
+\paragraph{Session Duration and Cognitive Effort} We analyze the duration of each \textit{intention session}.
+Intention sessions associated with planning and structural work -- such as Idea Organization, Object Insertion, and Visual Formatting -- tend to last longer and exhibit greater variability, reflecting the sustained cognitive effort required for reorganizing content or managing visual elements.
+(See Appendix Table~\ref{table:intention-session-stats} for intention session level time statistics).

-In contrast, Text Production, though dominant in total time, consists of short, frequent bursts (mean 2.2 min).
-This contrast reveals two cognitive modes: (1) \textit{short, frequent} drafting episodes, and (2) \textit{long, focused} planning or visual composition that require sustained attention.
+In contrast, Text Production, while accounting for the largest share of overall writing time, typically unfolds in short, frequent bursts.
+Together, these patterns reveal two complementary cognitive modes in scholarly writing: (1) rapid, iterative drafting episodes, and (2) longer, focused periods of planning or visual composition that demand sustained attention.